giuseppeiacono/OCP-Java-SE-8/generics_and_collections/README.md

 > Make sure to know the rules of overriding to avoid the following errors:
 >   ```java
 >   class Foo {
->     // it is not a valid override because it should be public
+>     // it is not a valid override because it should be public hashCode() contract
 >     boolean equals(Object o) { }
 >     int hashCode() { }
 >     String toString() { }